lmapii/practical-zephyr/02_devicetree_basics/readme.md

 So what's the difference to a property in `/aliases`?
 Let's first look at the definition of the `/chosen` node in the [DTSpec][devicetree-spec]:

 > The `/chosen` node does not represent a real device in the system but describes parameters chosen or specified by the system firmware at run time.
-It shall be a child of the root node.
-[DTSpec][devicetree-spec]
+It shall be a child of the root node. [[DTSpec]][devicetree-spec]

-The first sentence can be a bit misleading: It doesn't mean that we cannot refer to real devices using `/chosen` properties, it simply means that a device defined as a `/chosen` property; it is always a _reference_.
+The first sentence can be a bit misleading: It doesn't mean that we cannot refer to "real devices" using `/chosen` properties, it simply means that a device defined as a `/chosen` property is always a _reference_.
 Thus, in short, `/chosen` contains a list of _system parameters_.

 According to the [DTSpec][devicetree-spec], technically, `/chosen` properties are not restricted to the `path` type.
-The following are acceptable `/chosen` properties according to the specification, and Zephyr's DTS generator does indeed accept it as input:
+The following are acceptable `/chosen` properties according to the specification, and Zephyr's DTS generator does indeed accept them as input:

 ```dts
 / {